How to become a freelancer in Dubai

 Freelance vs Company

-Freelance licence or
+Freelance licence or incorporate a company?

 Advantages by stage